NixOS/rfcs/rfcs/0137-nix-language-version.md

 value + 1
 ```

-Here we pretend that langauge version 7 introduced a new value type and syntax for complex numbers:
+Here we pretend that language version 7 introduced a new value type and syntax for complex numbers:

 ```nix
 # b.nix